edg-l/edgarluque.com/content/blog/creating_a_kernel.md

 - I like it.
 Feels simple and modern.
 - It provides a really nice [crate](https://crates.io/crates/limine) with a [template](https://github.com/jasondyoungberg/limine-rust-template) to create a kernel.
-- We have bootloader support with uefi out of the box.
+- We have bootloader support with UEFI out of the box, which is what most modern systems use (instead of the older BIOS).

 To start, go to the [template](https://github.com/jasondyoungberg/limine-rust-template) and clone it or use the template button.